culliokw/HiveMind/README.md

 # HiveMind
-An exploration into the publicly available EEGLAB discussion forum annual archives provided by the Swartz Center at UCSD which can be found at: https://sccn.ucsd.edu/pipermail/eeglablist/
+An exploration into the publicly available EEGLAB discussion forum annual archives provided by the Swartz Center at UCSD, which can be found at: https://sccn.ucsd.edu/pipermail/eeglablist/

-This is a fun, personal project to indulge in using AWK and Python to extract data and visualize it in a geospatial and temporal format.
-As a long time user of EEGLAB and data scientist (mainly outside of work but also at work when they let me), this seemed like an interesting and worthwhile investigation not just for myself but potentially those in the EEG world to see the arc of one of the field's most utilized tools.
+This is a fun, personal project to indulge in using AWK and Python, extracting data and visualizinf it in a geospatial and temporal format.
+As a long time user of EEGLAB and data scientist (mainly outside of work, but also at work when they let me), this seemed an interesting and worthwhile investigation - not just for myself, but also potentially those in the EEG world to see the arc of one of the field's most utilized tools.

-Institutional messaging will be tracked over time and will be documented via Longitudinal and Latitudinal coordinates on a world map as to abstract the information of each poster for privacy reasons.
-The posters' information is available in the forum archives should one dig themselves, but I will not be revealing more information than is necessary.
-In that same line of thinking, in regards to institutional messages catalogued, I will only be including those with verified institutional addresses.
-All personal gmail, yahoo, spymac, etc. addresses will be discarded when plotting locations due to privacy matters and also me having to personally identify institutions manually.
-I only have so much time on this rock.
+Institutional messaging is tracked over time and documented via Longitudinal and Latitudinal coordinates on a world map.
+This abstracts the information of each poster for privacy reasons.
+(The posters' information is available in the forum archives should one dig themselves, but I do not reveal more information than necessary.)
+Similarly, regarding institutional messages catalogued, I only include those with verified institutional addresses.
+All personal gmail, yahoo, spymac, etc. addresses are discarded when plotting locations due to privacy matters and to avoid having to identify institutions manually.
+(I only have so much time on this rock.)

-Textual Analysis may also be performed to track discussion points and birthpoints and popularization of some of the most impactful libraries and toolkits used in EEG analysis.
+Textual Analysis may also be performed to track discussion point, birthpoints, and popularization of some of the most impactful libraries and toolkits used in EEG analysis.

 Technologies Used:
 - GNU Awk 5.1.0, API: 3.0